Key takeaways:

 Modern security cameras often integrate with other systems, such as access control, alarm systems, and property management software.

-These integrations allow for a more cohesive security and management strategy, where cameras tether footage to access events and provide real-time alerts to your management team.
+These integrations allow for a more cohesive security and management strategy.
+Cameras tether footage to access events and provide real-time alerts to your management team.
 So, when selecting a camera, ensure it’s compatible with your existing or planned systems to maximize efficiency and streamline management.

 Remote management

-The ability to manage and monitor your cameras remotely is increasingly important, especially for businesses with multiple locations or a need for 24/7 monitoring.
+Managing and monitoring your cameras remotely is increasingly important, especially for businesses with multiple locations or a need for 24/7 monitoring.
 Look for systems that offer mobile apps or web-based interfaces for easy access from anywhere.
 This feature allows you to check live feeds, review recorded footage, and receive alerts without being on-site, enhancing your response time to incidents.

 Durability

-If your cameras will be installed outdoors or in harsh environments, durability is key.
+Durability is key if your cameras will be installed outdoors or in harsh environments.
 Look for security cameras that are weatherproof and vandal- or impact-resistant to withstand potential tampering.
 To identify these cameras, look for a high IP and IK rating (e.g., IP65 and IK10).
 These ratings will ensure your cameras can withstand the many elements alongside potential perpetrators.

 Budget